orcmid/nfoTools/docs/dev/D211101/index.md

   applications on native Windows.
 * Simple manual instructions for free-standing use and for incorporation in projects designed for novice and advanced usage.
-* Sufficient for incorporation inside more-elaborate construction sets.
+* Sufficient for expert incorporation inside more-elaborate construction sets.
 * Designed for confirmation of operation and confident employment.

 ### 5.2 Plan

 * Develop VCrayApp on GitHub as part of the nfoTools project.
-* Provide pilot demonstration in confirmation of raylib examples
+* Provide pilot demonstration in confirmation of raylib examples.
-* Release alpha and beta versions for confirmation and early-adopter trial
+* Release alpha and beta versions for confirmation and early-adopter trial.
 * Include confirmation materials and approaches.
-* Deal with levels of prerequisite and progressive disclosure
+* Deal with levels of prerequisite and progressive disclosure.
-* Address life-cycle issues with respect to VCrayApp and interdependency with raylib releases
+* Address life-cycle issues with respect to VCrayApp and interdependency with raylib releases.
-* Address usage with raylib work-in-progress for raylib contributors
+* Address usage with raylib work-in-progress for raylib contributors.

 ----